mathieuSauvage/LightningProcessor/README.md

 There is no documentation now
-But you can use the Maya Plugin by following instruction in the Maya plugin file

-Code needs to be cleaned
+But you can use the Maya Plugin by following instruction in the Maya plugin file Code needs to be cleaned

-I just put this on Github